Skip to content

 How does lifetime value change the math?

-Lifetime value lets you pay more upfront if referred customers stay and expand.
+Lifetime value lets you pay more upfront when referred customers stay and expand.
 If a referred subscriber pays for an average of 24 months, you can justify a higher first-payment or recurring commission than the first sale alone would allow — as long as retention holds.
 Tie generous rates to retention, not just acquisition, so you're rewarding customers who actually stick.

 Should you match competitors' rates?